anthony-hopkins/Django-HTMX-Todo-Demo/README.md

 - This is just for learning HTMX concepts

 ### 2. **Security**
-- I use `@csrf_exempt` to disable CSRF protection for simplicity
+- CSRF protection is enabled by default for all forms
-- **Never do this in production!** It's a security risk
+- All HTMX requests include CSRF tokens automatically
-- This is just for learning purposes
+- This follows Django security best practices

 ### 3. **Error Handling**
 - This demo has minimal error handling